Here’s my guide to the top attractions and best things to do and see in Belem.

 Belem is super walkable.
 You can see all the top attractions in Belem on foot.

 But there are some other fun ways to visit Belem.
-For ease, you can book the hop on hop off bus tour.

 I hope you’ve enjoyed my guide to the best things to do in Belem.
 You may enjoy these other Portugal travel guides and resources: